01 of 10

 Musical Pumpkin Pass

 Hollow out and fill a pumpkin with small treats.
-Have players sit on the floor in a circle, and pass the pumpkin as music plays.
+Have players sit on the floor in a circle and pass the pumpkin as the music plays.
 Each time the music stops, the player holding the pumpkin puts her hand in and scoops out a prize.
 Continue until everyone has won a trinket.

 04 of 10